ISO Invariance Explained

 My girlfriend is one of the best photographers I know – a true professional who has paid every single bill of hers for over two decades solely through selling her photos – no other source of income.
 When it comes to this tech jargon, I’m pretty sure she thinks Chromatic Aberration opened for the Psychedelic Furs back in ’85.

-For the other side of the coin you might enjoy this: https://photographylife.com/whats-important-in-a-photograph-and-what-isnt/
+For the other side of the coin you might enjoy this: photographylife.com/whats…-what-isnt

 Verm